scalalandio/chimney/docs/docs/cookbook.md

         ```

     However, it gives you certainty that each time you need an instance of a type class
     it will be the one you manually created.
-It reduces compile time, and make it easier
+It reduces compile time, and makes it easier
     to limit the places where error can happen (if you reuse the same instance everywhere
     and there is a bug in an instance, there is only one place to look for it).

-The last property is a reason many projects encourage usage of semiautomatic derivation
+The last property is a reason many projects encourage the usage of semiautomatic derivation
-and many libraries provide automatic derivation as quick and dirty way of doing things
+and many libraries provide automatic derivation as a quick and dirty way of doing things
 requiring an opt-in.

 Chimney's defaults for (good) historical reasons mix these 2 modes (and one more, which